Whirlpool Galaxy: Spiral structure

 The Whirlpool Galaxy has two, very prominent spiral arms that wind clockwise.
 One arm deviates from a constant angle significantly.
 The pronounced spiral structure of the Whirlpool Galaxy is believed to be the result of the close interaction between it and its companion galaxy NGC 5195, which may have passed through the main disk of M51 about 500 to 600 million years ago.
 In this proposed scenario, NGC 5195 came from behind M51 through the disk towards the observer and made another disk crossing as recently as 50 to 100 million years ago until it is where we observe it to be now, slightly behind M51.

+Tidal features

+As a result of the Whirlpool Galaxy's interaction with NGC 5195, a variety of tidal features have been created.
+The largest of these features is the so-called Northwest plume, which extends out to 43 kpc from the galaxy's center.
+This plume is uniform in color and likely originated from the Whirlpool Galaxy itself due to having diffuse gas.
+Adjacent to it are two other plumes that have a slightly bluer color, referred to as the Western plumes due to their location.

 In 2015, a study discovered two new tidal features caused by the interaction between the Whirlpool Galaxy and NGC 5195, the "Northeast plume" and the "South plume".
-The study remarks that a simulation that takes into account only one passage of NGC 5195 into the Whirpool Galaxy will fail to produce an analogue to the Northeast tail.
-In contrast, the multiple-passage simulations made by Salo and Laurikainen et.al reproduce the northeast plume.
+The study remarks that a simulation that takes into account only one passage of NGC 5195 into the Whirlpool Galaxy will fail to produce an analogue to the Northeast tail.
+In contrast, the multiple-passage simulations made by Salo and Laurikainen et al. reproduce the northeast plume.

 Star formation

 The central region of M51 appears to be undergoing a period of enhanced star formation.
 The present efficiency of star formation, defined as the ratio of mass of new stars to the mass of star-forming gas, is only ~1%, quite comparable to the global value for the Milky Way and other galaxies.
 It is estimated that the current high rate of star formation can last no more than another 100 million years or so.

+Similarly, the spiral arms are experiencing high levels of star formation, as well as the space along the arms.